ONSgeo/Area_Classification/README.md

 ## Look ups
 * [Selected_codes_Lookup](https://github.com/ONSgeo/Area_Classification/blob/main/area_classification/pre_processing/Selected_codes_lookup.csv) has been created to run the EW, NI and Scot area classification for LAD.
 This will need updating if choosing to run at another level of geography or different combination of census'.
-* Local_Authority_Districts_(December_2022)_Names_and_Codes_UK was downloaded from [Open Geography Portal](https://geoportal.statistics.gov.uk/search?q=NAC_LAD&sort=Date%20Created%7Ccreated%7Cdesc)
+* A Local Authority Districts Names and Codes in the UK Lookup is required to convert between are names and area codes.
+Download a the look up from the [ONS Open Geography Portal](https://geoportal.statistics.gov.uk/).
+We used [Local Authority Districts (December 2022) Names and Codes in the UK](https://geoportal.statistics.gov.uk/datasets/42af123c4663466496dafb4c8fcb0c82_0/explore).
+This CSV should be saved into the repo in 'data/lookups' folder, if saved elsewhere update the file path in the config.yaml.

 ## Methodology / process description

 ### Set Up
-Within the data folder, create two new folders one called 'inputs', and another called 'lookups'.

-Within the data/lookups folder, save the Local_Authority_Districts_(December_2022)_Names_and_Codes_UK which you have downloaded from [Open Geography Portal](https://geoportal.statistics.gov.uk/search?q=NAC_LAD&sort=Date%20Created%7Ccreated%7Cdesc)
+Within the data folder, a folder called 'lookups' should already exist.
+In this 'data/lookups' download save the Local_Authority_Districts_(December_2022)_Names_and_Codes_UK which you have downloaded from [Open Geography Portal](https://geoportal.statistics.gov.uk/search?q=NAC_LAD&sort=Date%20Created%7Ccreated%7Cdesc)

+Going back to the 'data' folder, create a new folder called 'inputs'.

+Within the 'data/inputs' folder create three new folders:
-Manually download and save England and Wales disability data [disabilitycensus2021.xlsx from the ONS website](https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/disability/datasets/disabilityinenglandandwales2021) into data/inputs/ew_downloadsfolder.
+* 'ew_downloads'.
+In this folder manually download and save England and Wales disability data [disabilitycensus2021.xlsx from the ONS website](https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/disability/datasets/disabilityinenglandandwales2021).
 The file name should be 'disabilitycensus2021.xlsx'.

-Manually download and save Northern Ireland disability data [MS-D02 Long-term health problem or disability by broad age bands [UPDATED]](https://www.nisra.gov.uk/system/files/statistics/census-2021-ms-d02.xlsx) from [Census 2021 main statistics health, disability and unpaid care tables](https://www.nisra.gov.uk/publications/census-2021-main-statistics-health-disability-and-unpaid-care-tables) into data/inputs/ni_downloads folder.
+* 'ni_downloads'.
+In this folder manually download and save Northern Ireland disability data [MS-D02 Long-term health problem or disability by broad age bands [UPDATED]](https://www.nisra.gov.uk/system/files/statistics/census-2021-ms-d02.xlsx) from [Census 2021 main statistics health, disability and unpaid care tables](https://www.nisra.gov.uk/publications/census-2021-main-statistics-health-disability-and-unpaid-care-tables).
 The file should be named 'census-2021-ms-d02.xlsx'.

-Within the data/inputs folder create another folder called 'scot_inputs' Download and save the following Scot tables into data/inputs/scot_inputs:
+* 'scot_downloads'.
+In this folder Download and save the following Scot tables into data/inputs/scot_inputs:
 | table_ID |	table_name |	country |
 | -------- |   ---------- |   ------- |
 | UV101b |	Usual resident population by sex by age (6) |	scot|